 Getting Started: Where to begin?

-Prestigious scholarships and fellowships can be intimidating and overwhelming.
+Applying for prestigious scholarships and fellowships can be intimidating and overwhelming.
 Don't let it be!
-This page provides an overview of where to begin, and summarizes the most common application components.
-Pace University, along with many scholarship/fellowship programs offer resources to help you prepare your application.
+This page provides an overview of where to begin and summarizes the most common application components.
+Pace University offers resources to help you prepare your application.
 Use them to your advantage!

 Where to begin?

 Start by getting acquainted with the array of scholarships available.
-You should review the national and international scholarship listings on the prestigious fellowship website.
-Pay close attention to their mission statements, objectives, ideal candidate profiles, and eligibility requirements.
-Once you have identified the ones that interest you, remember some will require you to submit your application through Pace; others must be sent directly to the scholarship organization.
+You should review the national and international scholarship listings on the Prestigious Fellowships website.
+Pay close attention to mission statements, objectives, ideal candidate profiles, and eligibility requirements.
+Once you have identified the scholarships and fellowshps that interest you, remember some will require you to submit your application through Pace, while others must be sent directly to the scholarship organization.

 AVOID COMMON PITFALLS.
 Do not limit your scholarship search to those for which you are currently eligible.
-Plan ahead for those you would like to apply for down the road.
+Plan ahead for those you would like to apply for in the future.
 This is true regardless of your class year.
 To learn more, check out "The Four Year Plan" webpage.
 It is NEVER TOO EARLY to start!

 Check out our Fact Sheet!